variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 Pilot/Mechanic position can include of the following tasks:

-* Completing temporary repairs to aircraft at aircraft location for ferry flight
+* Completing temporary repairs to aircraft for ferry flight
 * Flying repaired aircraft to Beegles Aircraft Service for permanent repairs
-* Performing operational test flight to aircraft after Beegles Aircraft Service repairs
+* Performing operational test flight to aircraft after repairs
-* Delivering aircraft back to customer
+* Delivering aircraft&nbsp;
 * We ferry, test fly, and deliver multiple types and models of aircraft

 ###### &nbsp;